 So, you’ve decided that it’s time for a website redesign.
-Maybe your old site is outdated, or perhaps you have rebranded and want your website to reflect your new brand.
+Maybe you made the common mistake of having a family member create your website.
+Maybe the old site is outdated, or perhaps you have rebranded and want your website to reflect your new brand.

 It can improve your branding and user experience, but while you’re turning your frog into a prince, you need to consider how to keep your hard-earned SEO rankings during the process.

 Analyze your SEO Strategy BEFORE redesigning your website.